TrevorS/bootstrap3-datetimepicker-rails/README.md

 //= require moment/<locale>
 ```

-Add the following to your stylesheet file:
+Add the following to your style sheet file:

 If you are using SCSS, modify your `application.css.scss`
 ```scss